GobyWallet/openapi/README.md

 Thanks to the contributions of [Chia Mine](https://github.com/Chia-Mine/clvm-js), MetaMask, and DeBank to crypto, we stand on your shoulders to complete this project. (🌱, 🌱)

-Also, thanks to Catcoin for the token list.
+Also, thanks to Catcoin and [Taildatabase](https://www.taildatabase.com/) for sharing the token list.